Falling in love is not hard…but love is not enough to keep a marriage healthy.

 Dietrich Bonhoeffer wrote from prison to dear friends who were getting married, this truth.

-[shareable cite=”Dietrich Bonhoeffer, Letters and Papers from Prison”]It is not your love that sustains the marriage, but from now on, the marriage that sustains your love.” [/shareable]
+“It is not your love that sustains the marriage, but from now on, the marriage that sustains your love.”
+(Dietrich Bonhoeffer, Letters and Papers from Prison).

 So if love is NOT enough, then what CAN sustain a marriage?